wilsonmar/wilsonmar.github.io/_posts/2018-08-17-salesforce-npsp-performance.md

    NOTE: "gradlew" is a generated gradle wrapper to make the project self contained and independent of the OS installed Gradle version.
 The Gradle wrapper documentation is found here: https://docs.gradle.org/current/userguide/gradle_wrapper.html

-   "incaLoadTest" is defined within file "build.gradle" file at the root of the repo.

    The response begins with:

    <pre>Downloading https://services.gradle.org/distributions/gradle-4.0-all.zip